CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 Tokens inherently have no value here, so we will provide pre-configured accounts and nodes for easy setup.

-After creating the custom development chain, I create documentation for others on how to start it using the pre-configured nodes and accounts.
+After creating the custom development chain, we create documentation for others on how to start it using the pre-configured nodes and accounts.

 </details>